More

 Course Care

-All members, guests and visitors are expected to look after the course at Calcot Park.
-This includes but is not limited to: repairing pitch-marks, replacing divots, raking bunkers, picking up litter.
+All members, guests and visitors are expected to respect the course which includes but is not limited to: repairing pitch-marks, replacing divots, raking bunkers, picking up litter.
 Please treat the golf course and the greenkeeping team with respect.

 Practice on the 18-Hole Golf Course